INM-6/datareport/README.md

    the produced output can then be converted to various target formats (HTML, PDF, ...).

-   To keep a good overview which data is aquired for different parts of the report, it is probably a good step to automate the whole workflow with a tool like [snakemake](https://snakemake.readthedocs.io/en/stable/) or other make-like tools.
+   To keep a good overview which data is acquired for different parts of the report, it is probably a good step to automate the whole workflow with a tool like [snakemake](https://snakemake.readthedocs.io/en/stable/) or other make-like tools.